Skip to content

 OTLP (with daemon-otlp feature) rsigma_otlp_requests_total, rsigma_otlp_log_records_total, rsigma_otlp_errors_total How are upstream OTLP agents behaving?

-Some metrics only appear after their first relevant event (per-rule labels, OTLP counters).
-A startup /metrics scrape shows about 20 distinct metric names; the full 27 emerge as the daemon does real work.
+Some metrics only appear after their first relevant event (per-rule labels, enrichment counters, OTLP counters, TLS handshake failures).
+A startup /metrics scrape shows about 20 distinct metric names; the full 38 emerge as the daemon does real work and as the feature-gated surfaces are exercised.

 Scrape /metrics at 15-30 s intervals.
 The histograms (event_processing_seconds, pipeline_latency_seconds, batch_size) use the default Prometheus bucket boundaries; alert on the _bucket{le="..."} quantiles you care about rather than on the raw average.